 All employees are entitled to work in a safe environment where they are treated with dignity and respect.
 The Company does not tolerate offensive, demeaning, insulting or otherwise derogatory conduct, and is committed to a workplace that is free from sexual harassment and harassment based on other legally protected characteristics, or any other basis protected by federal, state or local law or ordinance or regulation.
 Such behavior is prohibited in any form, whether it occurs between coworkers, involves a supervisor, or happens with persons doing business with or for the Company, including guests and vendors.

 Employees who violate this policy will be subject to disciplinary action, up to and including termination of employment.
 Disciplinary action can be taken in cases of inappropriate conduct, even if that conduct does not amount to a violation of the law.

 Importantly, we all have a role in creating a positive, safe, respectful work environment.
-All employees must follow and help enforce the Company’s harassment and discrimination related policies, and advise a supervisor, the Employee Relations Department, the Vice President of Human Resources, the Chief Compliance Officer, the General Counsel, the employee’s particular divisional vice president, or the InTouch hotline if they believe those policies have been violated.
+All employees must follow and help enforce the Company’s harassment and discrimination related policies, and advise the Employee Relations Department, the Compliance Officer, the Legal Department, or one of our hotlines if they believe those policies have been violated.